jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-100.md

 This is because the continuous agitation of the air-aether globules through and around them can easily dissolve them and reconvert them into the fire-aether.

-We call all the spots of the Sun and other stars, as well as the physical air surrounding them, as the earth-aether.
+We call all the spots of the Sun and other stars, as well as the physical air surrounding them, as the earth-aether*.
 This is because their parts are less suited for motion than the air-aether globules.

+{{< n n="*The sun's plasma, as solar wind, has protons" >}}

 <!-- C. .
 To this end, the ether and those spots are to be referred to the third element.